 - Sound Out Of Sync

-You can fix these issues quite easily by rebuilding the database.
-Follow the below steps.
+You can fix these issues quite easily by following the below steps to rebuilding the database:

 Power off your PS4.
 You’ll need to make sure it’s shut down completely.
 Don’t use sleep mode, make sure it’s shut down only and nothing else.

 Enter Safe Mode.
 To enter safe mode you’ll need to hold down the power button down until you hear two beeps in quick succession.